freeton-dreamteam/contest/docs/metrics/elk.md

 - A Kubernetes 1.10+ cluster with role-based access control (RBAC) enabled
 - The kubectl command-line tool installed on your local machine, configured to connect to your cluster.
 You can read more about installing kubectl in the [official documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

+## Before you start
+- Open the file ./k8s/elk-node/generate-public-services.sh and fill in the required values.
+- After run the file ./k8s/elk-node/generate-public-services.sh to generate working k8s configurations.

 ### Step 1 — Creating a Namespace
 Before we roll out an Elasticsearch cluster, we’ll first create a Namespace into which we’ll install all of our logging instrumentation.